5 Cool Things Your Kids Will Learn on a River Trip

 So, your kids get out of school in a few months (scary) and you don’t want them to be on their computers, iPads, and phones all summer (even scarier).
 Consider a different kind of summer school—on a river trip—to keep their brains firing outside of the classroom.
 Just don’t tell them about all the cool stuff they’ll be learning on the river.

 Summer School Your Kids Will Love

-#3 Geology – Science class gets taken to a new level when you’re surrounded by all that rock.
+Science class gets taken to a new level when you’re surrounded by all that rock.
 In river corridors throughout the West, rock formations tell the story of Earth’s history and are deposited in a remarkably readable way.
-As your family descends down river, you’ll also be traveling through time.
+As your family descends downriver, you’ll also be traveling through time.
 Periods and epochs peel back from the river’s surface, and with a little guidance, anyone can learn to read the rocks like books.

-#5 Physical Education – Yes, it’s vacation, but being on a river trip for a week definitely works the body out on many levels.
-By carrying gear bags, hiking up lupine-covered hills, paddling class III whitewater, and lifting huge forkfuls of Dutch oven lasagna to their mouths, everyone will get a work out.
-To step it up a notch, have your kids engage in some all-terrain glow in the dark bocce ball.
+Yes, it’s vacation, but being on a family river trip for a week definitely works the body out on many levels.
+By carrying gear bags, hiking up lupine-covered hills, paddling class III whitewater, and lifting huge forkfuls of Dutch oven lasagna to their mouths, everyone will get a workout.
+To step it up a notch, have your kids engage in some all-terrain glow-in-the-dark bocce ball.
 It’s a great way to work off those gooey homemade brownies they had for dessert.

 Your kids won’t get a grade or extra credit on the river.
 They will, though, remember where they learned what a “duckie” is, how to win at wild-lands bocce, and what layer lies under the Kaibab.
 That’s some class.